 Nicholas Hempel, Division Chief Racine Fire Department

 Nick (Nicholas) Hempel Division Chief City of Racine (Wisconsin) Fire Department.
 I have spent 33 years in the fire service, serving in the US Air Force, USDA as a wild-land firefighter and almost 27 years with the City of Racine FD.
 I believe I possess the professional qualifications for this position, including a Master’s in Public Administration, B.S. in Fire Science, CFO and CEMSO designations, but the educational achievement I am proudest of is the IAFC’s Fire Service Executive Development Institute.
 I cannot recommend it highly enough.
-I have extensive experience at the Board of Director level, currently serving as board President for two non-profit organizations locally.
+I have extensive experience at the Board of Director level, currently serving as Board President for two non-profit organizations locally.
 I have presented on behavioral health in the fire service locally, within my state and nationally.
-I work daily on improving the safety, health and wellbeing of our firefighters.
-There is no more noble a calling in our profession than reducing the deaths, diseases and conditions that afflict our firefighters.
+I work daily on improving the safety, health, and well-being of our firefighters.
+There is no nobler a calling in our profession than reducing the deaths, diseases, and conditions that afflict our firefighters.

 Chief Paul Nelson, Port Neches (Texas) Fire Department